Rio Alex Bulo: Trial and imprisonment

-On May 14, 2001, the Purwokerto District Court sentenced Bulo to death for his crimes, with him apologizing to the victims' families during the court proceedings.
+On 14 May 2001, the Purwokerto District Court sentenced Bulo to death for his crimes, with him apologizing to the victims' families during the court proceedings.
 Following the verdict, his crimes were exposed to the public and quickly garnered infamy due to their brutal nature.
-According to an interview given to Kompas on June 3, 2001, Bulo claimed that he was 'grateful that [he] didn't die while committing a crime, but would welcome dying in the process as a punishment.'
+According to an interview given to Kompas on 3 June 2001, Bulo claimed that he was 'grateful that [he] didn't die while committing a crime, but would welcome dying in the process as a punishment.'

-Bulo was initially detained at the Kedungpane Prison in Semarang, but then transferred to one of the prisons on Nusa Kambangan in August 2004.
+Bulo was initially detained at the Kedungpane Prison in Semarang but then transferred to one of the prisons on Nusa Kambangan in August 2004.
 In there, he quickly befriended a fellow convict, embezzler Iwan Zulkarnaen, to whom he became close enough that he allowed him to teach Bulo the Quran.
-On May 2, 2005, during one such session, Zulkarnaen made a remark that Bulo didn't seem like the type of man to be on death row: in response, Bulo became enraged and started punching him before fatally banging his head against the wall.
+On 2 May 2005, during one such session, Zulkarnaen remarked that Bulo didn't seem like the type of man to be on death row: in response, Bulo became enraged and started punching him before fatally banging his head against the wall.

 He then dragged the body to the bathroom, and after cleaning himself, he ran out of the cell and asked for help, claiming that Iwan had fallen and cracked his skull.
 Initially, he wasn't suspected of the crime, but four days later, Bulo himself admitted to killing him.
 As a result, he was isolated from other inmates and forbidden to have any visitors.

 Over the years, all the clemency and pardon requests issued by Bulo were denied, effectively cementing his fate.
-On August 8, 2008, he was brought to the village of Karangtengah, where he was subsequently executing by a 12-member firing squad.
+On 8 August 2008, he was brought to the village of Karangtengah, Banyumas Regency, where he was subsequently executed by a 12-member firing squad.
 His body was then buried in the village of Kejawar.
 Following his execution, his wife publicly apologized to the victims' families and the community for her husband's actions.